Connect to Amazon S3

 Note

 This article describes legacy patterns for configuring access to S3.
 Databricks recommends using Unity Catalog to configure access to S3 and volumes for direct interaction with files.
-See Connect to cloud object storage using Unity Catalog.
+See Connect to cloud object storage and services using Unity Catalog.

 This article explains how to connect to AWS S3 from Databricks.